buzzer-re/YoRHa/README.md

 # Using the CLI

 I’ve developed a simple CLI tool to interact with the debugger.
 While this tool is not intended to be the final version—since I plan to build a GUI application for it—it is still quite useful and straightforward to use.
-The source code is available in the `cli/` folder, and you can easily install it using `pip`.
+The source code is available in the `cli/` folder, and you can easily use it with `pipenv`.

 Install `pipenv` and sync the packages (only the first time)
 > cd cli && pipenv shell && pipenv sync